 Luxembourg also has luxury shopping with stores like Gucci, Hermes, Chanel if you want to treat yourself to a cheeky present.
 But there are some high street brands like Vero Moda and H&M too.

-However you might want to check out the Saturday markets to find more unique gifts and momentos.
+However, you might want to check out the Saturday markets to find more unique gifts and mementos.